Aliases for RASGRP1 Gene

 GeneCards Summary for RASGRP1 Gene

-RASGRP1 (RAS Guanyl Releasing Protein 1 (Calcium And DAG-Regulated)) is a Protein Coding gene.
-Diseases associated with RASGRP1 include systemic lupus erythematosus and leukocyte adhesion deficiency.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include calcium ion binding and guanyl-nucleotide exchange factor activity.
+RASGRP1 (RAS Guanyl Releasing Protein 1) is a Protein Coding gene.
+Diseases associated with RASGRP1 include Immunodeficiency 64 and Autoimmune Lymphoproliferative Syndrome.
+Among its related pathways are RET signaling and G-protein signaling M-RAS regulation pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and lipid binding.
 An important paralog of this gene is RASGRP3.